nowaklg/Boone_Greenway_Trail/lab03_firstmap/readme.md

 #### Map created by Lydia Nowak.

-<<project name, brief intro, major functions, libraries, and data siurces of the map>>

 *Project Outline*

 This lab for Web Mapping was focused on the creation of an interactive map of a trail route.
 This map was created using Leaflet base maps from a remote server.
 I chose a basemap that was lightly colored and included topographic lines.
 These features seemed important to have on my map, since the trail route I chose has some variation in elevation.
 The mapped region on my web map is the Boone Greenway that runs through Clawson-Burnely Park.